EivindArvesen/prm/README.md

 By default all prm data is written to `~/.prm`.

 ## Contributing
 Feedback is strongly encouraged.
 If you run into a bug or would like to see a new feature, please open a new issue.
+In the case of bugs, please mention what shell they occur under (i.e. `bash` or `zsh`).

 Contributions in the form of code (e.g. implementing new features, bug-fixes) are also appreciated.
 For information about this, see the [Wiki page on Contributing](https://github.com/eivind88/prm/wiki/Contributing).